 NHLA has specific grant funding that assists victims of human trafficking with Civil Legal Assessments or “check-ups.”
 These check-ups run through a victim/survivor’s current situation and assesses their need for legal services, considers outside resources for the individual’s need, and may assist in completing an intake for one of NHLA’s project areas.

-NHLA offers legal assistance to seniors (persons age 60 or older) through the Senior Law Project.
-The SLP assists economically and needy seniors with civil legal problems including:
+NHLA offers legal assistance to seniors (persons age 60 or older) through the Justice in Aging Project.
+The Project assists economically and needy seniors with civil legal problems including: